 The Caring Physicians of the World Initiative has been made possible through the sponsorship of the Pfizer Humanities Initiative, Pfizer Inc. and the Bayer AG.

-NMAs also completed a questionnaire.
+National Medical Associations (NMAs) also completed a questionnaire.
 There were also consultations with NMAs outside the African continent such as the USA, UK, Japan, Australia and New Zealand.

 African NMAs were found in general to lack the capacity to play their leadership roles to influence their national health systems.